 Last but absolutely far from least, there is poor Avery, maker of the Avery Durable View Binder with 2-Inch Slant Ring, which found itself and its innocent product in the middle of a torrent of criticism of Republican presidential nominee Mitt Romney after his debate remark that referred to “binders of women.”

 Apologies if I’ve missed any other good examples of the genre.
-[An aside: All of this stuff might make an excellent research project for some who studies, er, genre.]
+[An aside: All of this stuff might make an excellent research project for someone who studies, er, genre.]

 As for implications, I have only this: Jonathan Zittrain has been working for some time on a complex project titled “Minds for Sale,” about the implications of “ubiquitous human computing” and the dark side of crowdsourcing (exploited crowd members, untrustworthy or tainted crowd members, naive crowd members enlisted for dark purposes).
 The Amazon.com reviewers above suggest to me that crowdsourcing not only has a dark side; it has a sunny side.
 We just don’t always know in advance which is which.
 The crowd does know better than we think it does, much of the time.
 But the crowd may have a mind of its own.